-Grape seed is commonly extracted from red and purple grapes, and claims to have benefits from its antioxidant activities.
-Active ingredient is proanthocyanidin, which is a bioflavonoid that scavenges free radicals.
-Other claims included reduction of inflammation, stabilization of collagen and elastin, anti-histamine and chemopreventative effects in patients with cancer.^{49,50} Research is currently ongoing in determination of its effects and side-effects.
+Grape seed is commonly extracted from red and purple grapes, and there are claims that its benefits include antioxidant activities.
+The active ingredient is proanthocyanidin, which is a bioflavonoid that scavenges free radicals.
+Other claims include reduction of inflammation, stabilization of collagen and elastin, antihistaminic effects, and chemopreventative effects in patients with cancer.^{49,50} Research is currently ongoing to determine its effects and side effects.

 There is currently no clinical evidence of any adverse effects from using grape seeds.
-In vitro studies demonstrated potential anticoagulant effects.51 Given in vitro findings regarding anti-platelet functions, it is prudent to stop grape seed supplements 2 weeks prior to surgery, although there are currently no surgical recommendations.
+In vitro studies have demonstrated potential anticoagulant effects.51 Given in vitro findings regarding antiplatelet functions, it is prudent to stop grape seed supplements 2 weeks before surgery, although there are currently no surgical recommendations.